 Children are taught Dance once a week.
 Throughout the year we look at developing basic movements in Dance such as running, hopping, galloping, skipping, jumping, rolling and balancing.
-We also use instruments to begin developing musicality.

 Subject: Personal, Social and Emotional Development

 'Children's personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world.
 Strong, warm and supportive relationships with adults enable children to learn how to understand their own feelings and those of others.'
 Statutory framework for EYFS, DfE, March 2021